-2018 NFL Combine: Marcus Davenport, Shaquem Griffin crush their workouts
+2018 NFL Combine: Leighton Vander Esch, Shaquem Griffin crush their workouts

-The defensive tackles shined in the morning before edge-rushers dropped jaws in the afternoon
+Marcus Davenport also starred as the defensive tackles, edge-rushers and linebackers dropped jaws

 INDIANAPOLIS -- The 2018 NFL Combine rolled into Sunday with the defensive linemen, edge-rushers, and linebackers running through the gauntlet of drills inside Lucas Oil Stadium.